Qamar Ahmed: Journalism

 Ahmed earned a master's degree in English Literature at the University of Sindh and began his journalism career at the Indus Times in Hyderabad.
-Since 1963 he has worked as a freelance journalist.
+Beginning in 1963 he worked as a freelance journalist.
 At the Third Test between Pakistan and Sri Lanka in Sharjah in January 2014 he became the third journalist, after John Woodcock and Richie Benaud, to cover 400 Tests.
-At that stage he had also covered 732 One Day Internationals and eight World Cups.
-For most of his journalism career he has been based in the UK.
+At that stage he had also covered 732 One Day Internationals and the first eight Cricket World Cups.
+For most of his journalism career he was based in the UK.
+He witnessed the 1000th and 2000th Test matches.

+Death

+Ahmed died in Karachi on 18 June 2026, aged 88, after suffering a heart attack two weeks prior.